Hertfordshire: Economy

 This is a table of trends of regional gross value added of Hertfordshire at current basic prices with figures in millions of British Pounds Sterling.

 Hertfordshire has the main operational and/or headquarters UK site of some very large employers.
 Clockwise from north:

 In Stevenage (a subsidiary of: BAE Systems, Airbus and Finmeccanica) MBDA, develops missiles.
 In the same town, Airbus (Defence & Space Division) produces satellites.

 Hatfield was where de Havilland developed the first commercial jet liner, the Comet.
 Now the site is a business park and new campus for the University of Hertfordshire.
 This major employment site notably hosts EE, Computacenter and Ocado groceries and other goods e-commerce.

 Welwyn Garden City hosts Tesco's UK base, hosts the UK Cereal Partners factory and in pharmaceuticals it hosts Roche UK's headquarters (subsidiary of the Swiss Hoffman-La Roche).
 GlaxoSmithKline has plants in Ware and Stevenage.

 Hemel Hempstead has large premises of Dixons Carphone.

 The National Pharmacy Association (NPA), the trade association for UK pharmacies, is based in St Albans.

 Kings Langley has the plant-office of Pure, making DAB digital radios.

 Watford hosts national companies such as J D Wetherspoon, Camelot Group, Bathstore, and Caversham Finance (BrightHouse).
 It is also the UK base of multi-nationals Hilton Worldwide, TotalEnergies, TK Maxx, Costco, JJ Kavanagh and Sons, Vinci and Beko.
 The 2006 World Golf Championship and the 2013 Bilderberg Conference, took place at The Grove hotel.
-Warner Bros. owns and runs its main UK base since the 2000s, Warner Studios, in Leavesden, Watford.
+Warner Bros. owns and runs its main UK base since the 2000s, Warner Bros.
+Studios, in Leavesden, Watford.